-- The College has a vast array of equipment and is continuously upgrading and complimenting it to maintain the best possible work environment.
+- The college has a vast array of equipment and is continuously upgrading and complimenting it to maintain the best possible work environment.
 Staff and students alike are required to maintain, clean and return equipment to its proper storage place upon completion of the task or days work.
-This ensures that the next person who requires that item can find and use it without any delays. - Before taking tools or equipment away from its recognised area of use, permission has to be obtained from the supervisor responsible for that item. - Generally speaking, tools and equipment will not be loaned to students for after hour's private use. - Under no circumstances will taking farm tools, equipment or consumables for student use, either at D&T or offsite, be tolerated.
+This ensures that the next person who requires that item can find and use it without any delays. - Before taking tools or equipment away from its recognised area of use, permission has to be obtained from the supervisor responsible for that item. - Under no circumstances will taking farm tools, equipment or consumables for student use (either at Trades or off-site) be tolerated.
 This will be considered stealing and offenders, if caught, will be treated accordingly.